 What to do with canned tomato sauce

 Tomato sauce is one of my favorite ways to preserve summer tomatoes.
-When they are picked at their ripest, you can enjoy fresh tomato sauce all year long!
+Pick summer tomatoes at their ripest and enjoy fresh tomato sauce all year long!

 Serving and Storing Tomato Sauce